sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Be true to your character's personality.
 Remember it's sort of like acting.

 Your character will start out as a scrappy adventurer, and rise in power to become a hero.
-Or villian.
+Or villain.
 Or maybe they'll just die in the attempt.
 And maybe they'll be resurrected after that.

 Each session will be about 3 hours.
 We might spend a long time bouncing